 Connect High-Resolution Monitors

-Even though you can find many laptops with high resolutions 2K or 4K displays, laptop displays are still quite small when compared to a full-size monitor.
+Even though you can find many laptops with high resolutions of 2K or 4K displays, laptop displays are still quite small when compared to a full-size monitor.
 And while your laptop may offer an HDMI port on the side, in most cases, it will not work with high-resolution monitors.

 This is where Thunderbolt 4 proves to be a much better option than HDMI ports as it can easily handle 4K monitors, 5K monitors, high refresh monitors, ultrawide monitors, and more.
 You simply need a monitor that supports Thunderbolt 4 connectivity to get high-resolution output from your laptop without any performance loss.